teosibileau/teosibileau.github.io/partials/experience/slickmining.md

 ### [SlickMining](https://slickmining.dev/) <small>Apr 2024 - Present</small>

-SlickMining comissions development of custom tools to manage bitcoin mining operations and open source them.

-#### Responsibilities

-Development of python libraries to connect to AntMiner, [LuxOS](https://docs.luxor.tech/firmware/introduction-to-firmware) and [Braiins OS](https://braiins.com/os-firmware) firmware.
+Worked with SlickMining on the development of custom tools to support and streamline Bitcoin mining operations, with an emphasis on open-source contributions.
+The goal was to create reliable, reusable components to interface with various mining firmware platforms.

+Developed Python libraries to integrate with AntMiner devices and interact with mining firmware such as LuxOS and Braiins OS.
+These tools enabled more efficient monitoring, control, and automation of mining hardware.

 <small>
 [Python :fontawesome-brands-python:](https://www.python.org/ "Python")